Opinion: I’m a nurse – this is why I voted to strike

 As part of our series looking at strikes, Debbie Quinn describes the reality of nursing inside NHS hospitals

 Ever since I was a young child, I dreamt of being a nurse that worked for the NHS.
 Twelve years ago, after lots of hard work and determination, I achieved that goal.
-There were lots of sacrifices from my family that supported me throughout my course.
+There were lots of sacrifices from my family, who supported me throughout my course.

 I currently work as a deputy sister in an NHS hospital in Lincolnshire.
 My role is as part of an acute cardiology team that has face to face contact with patients that attend the hospital after having heart attacks and following cardiac arrests.